bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 characteristic fields, but so far he best known attacks on elliptic curves over quadratic extensions remain the generic algorithms for discrete logs.
 On Curve 4Q these attacks take on the order of 2^120 group operations to compute a single discrete logarithm.
+The additional endomorphisms have large order, and so cannot be used to accelerate generic attacks.

 Implementations in the context of Diffie-Hellman (and similar applications) MUST check that points input to scalar multiplication